Mx-Iris/NSObject-Combine/README.md

   .store(in: &combine.cancellables)
 ```

-For the Swift native class, just follow HasCancellable to get it
+For the Swift native class, just adopted `HasCancellable` to get it

 ```swift
 class CancellableTest: HasCancellable {